 Also, start investing in a barcode scanning and printing package if you haven’t already done so.
 Once you’ve rationalized your SKU count and applied those barcode stickers, handheld barcode scanning will make light work of creating new sales orders and dispatching shipments.

 2. Involve Your Entire Company

-One way to do this is to involve each and every staff by creating user accounts for them.
-In EMERGE App, role-based accounts can be created for administration, purchasing, sales and fulfilment to name a few.
+One way to do this is to involve every staff by creating user accounts for them.
+In the EMERGE App, role-based accounts can be created for administration, purchasing, sales, and fulfillment to name a few.

 Then user permissions can be assigned based on their responsibilities so that they only need access to information and functions that they need to do their job.

 This way stock adjustments and transfers, for example, are closely assigned to specific staff to prevent fraud and theft.